mesosphere-backup/dcos-vagrant/README.md

 ## Deploy VMs and Install DCOS

-DCOS can be deployed with 1, 3, or 5 master nodes and any number of public and/or private worker nodes, depending on the DCOS installer configuration.
+DCOS can be deployed with 1, 3, or 5 master nodes and any number of public and/or private agent nodes, depending on the DCOS installer configuration.
 See [Configure the DCOS Installer](#configure-the-dcos-installer) for more details.

 In order to deploy DCOS, a bootstrap node is also required to facilitate installation configuration, install file distribution, and zookeeper bootstrapping.